Texas Insurance License Cost: Complete Breakdown

 What if I fail and have to retake?

-Each Pearson VUE retake is another $43 exam fee.
+Each Pearson VUE retake is another exam fee — see Pearson VUE's current rates per attempt.
 There's no limit on retakes, but TDI requires a 24-hour wait between attempts.
 Most candidates who fail once pass on the second attempt — typically the first attempt was just under-prepared.
 A budget exam-prep course with practice questions reduces retake risk significantly compared to self-study from the outline alone.

 What about CE renewal cost?

 Texas insurance licenses renew every 2 years.
-At renewal you owe a $50 renewal fee plus the cost of 24 hours of TDI-approved CE (typical range: $30-$200 depending on provider).
-That works out to roughly $40-$125/year ongoing.
+At renewal you owe the current TDI renewal fee plus the cost of 24 hours of TDI-approved CE (typical range: $30-$200 depending on provider).
 Pricing for our CE bundles is $29.99 each once they clear TDI approval; the basic requirement is one 22-hour P&C bundle plus a 2-hour ethics course per cycle.

 Bottom line

-New Texas producer licenses cost roughly $143 in fixed state fees plus whatever you spend on study materials.
-Skip the $300-$500 legacy providers — Texas' lack of mandated PLE means a focused $50 course is just as effective as the big names, especially if it's built directly to the TDI content outline.
+New Texas producer licenses cost around $140-$150 in fixed state and vendor fees plus whatever you spend on study materials.
+Skip the $300-$500 legacy providers — Texas' lack of mandated PLE means a focused $49.99 course is just as effective as the big names, especially if it's built directly to the TDI content outline.

 Our Texas insurance license exam prep course is $49.99 with lifetime access — built directly to the TDI / Pearson VUE content outline #124401, with 500+ practice questions and a full-length final exam.
 Same content depth as the $300-$500 alternatives at a fraction of the cost.